jgordon/axioms/axioms/14 Space.md

                                 (intersection s a2 a3)
 ```

 The x-, y-, and z-axes are independent scales.
+Lines 2-3 take care of the
+two-dimensional case; lines 4-7 the three-dimensional case.

 ```
 (forall (f a1 a2)